-Table 5.
-Process and Timeline for College Mission Review and Reconfirmation
+Table 5 Process and Timeline for College Mission Review and Reconfirmation

-Timeline Process and Activity 2008, 2013, and every six years thereafter Building/Re-Confirm Mission Statement - The President convenes a taskforce and charges the ad hoc committee with gathering state-wide statements of Mission, Vision, and Values, to begin to evaluate BCC's Mission.
-Fall 2013-Spring 2014, and every six years thereafter Feedback - college-wide open forums, BCC administrators, BCC Accreditation Self Evaluation Standard I.A. members.
+Timeline Process and Activity 2008, 2013, and every six years thereafter Building/Re-Confirming Mission Statement - The President convenes a taskforce and charges the ad hoc committee with gathering state-wide statements of Mission, Vision, and Values, to begin to evaluate BCC's Mission.
+Fall 2013-Spring 2014, and every six years thereafter Feedback - College-wide open forums, BCC administrators, BCC Accreditation Self Evaluation Standard I.A. members.
 Spring 2014 and every six years thereafter Shared Governance - BCC goes through shared governance process, review, input, feedback, and approval for reconfirmation of the College Mission Statements.
-Committees and/or members included Academic and Classified Senates, the Roundtable for Planning and Budgeting, the Leadership Council, the Curriculum Committee, and the Department Chairs' Council, ASBCC, etc. Fall/October 2014 and every six years thereafter Board reaffirmation.
+Committees and/or members included Academic and Classified Senates, the Roundtable for Planning and Budgeting, the Leadership Council, the Curriculum Committee, the Department Chairs' Council, ASBCC, etc. Fall/October 2014 and every six years thereafter Board reaffirmation.
 October 2014 and every six year thereafter Publish the College Mission Statement online, and on-paper.
+2016 Out-of-cycle review of College Mission Statement commenced in order to comply with new ACCJC standard.
+This review consisted of the following steps: examining and comparing of accreditation standards before and after the Spring 2014 adoption; determination that Mission statement meets Spring 2014 standards but Vision and Value statements in need of minor revision; communicating with stakeholders in February, 2016; receiving board approval of revised Vision and Value statements in March, 2016; publication.

-2015-2024 BCC Education Master Plan Development Processes and Timelines
+2016-17 to 2020-21 BCC Education Master Plan Development Processes and Timelines

-The overarching plan, the BCC Education Master Plan: Vision of 2014, sets long-term goals for the institution in all areas, primarily instruction, student services, facilities, and technology.
+The overarching plan, the BCC Education Master Plan (BCCEMP), sets long-term goals for the institution in all areas, primarily instruction, student services, facilities, and technology.
 The BCC Education Committee oversees the preparation of the plan, which involves a comprehensive, college-wide multi-month planning process that includes all constituencies.